ModelOriented/hstats/README.md

 **What makes a ML model black-box?
 It is the complex interactions!**

-This package offers a fast model-agnostic implementation of Friedman and Popescu's statistics of interaction strength [2].
+This package offers a fast, model-agnostic implementation of Friedman and Popescu's statistics of interaction strength [2].
 As such, it helps to unveil the darkness of the black-box.

 The package